by Carrie Profenno: Author, lifelong Mainer & veteran Maine Coon owner

 If your kitty get "shooed" away from the baby, just once, for no good reason, he will automatically associate the new little person with a danger to himself.

-If he innocently goes to sniff the baby and ends up being scolded or frightened, how will he feel about it?
+If he innocently goes to sniff the baby and ends up being scolded or frightened, how will he feel about the baby?
 Probably anxious.

 You do not want your beloved pet to feel replaced.
 He needs to see that there is a new family member.